hyperledger-archives/fabric/docs/Openchain API.md

 }
 ```

-An example of a valid ChainletSpec message is shown below.
+An example of a valid ChaincodeSpec message is shown below.
 The url parameter represents the file path of the directory that contains the chainCode file.
 At this point, the assumption is that the chainCode is located on the peer node and it is a file path.
 Eventually, we imagine that the url will represent a pointer to a location on github.

 ```
 {
   "type": "GOLANG",
-  "chainletID":{
+  "chaincodeID":{
       "url":"github.com/openblockchain/obc-peer/openchain/example/chaincode/chaincode_simple",
       "version":"0.1.0"
   }